Home / R&D / Regulatory / Environmental / OECD 301B

 The biodegradable nature of chemicals is important for the management of industrial wastewater and control of long-term environmental pollution.

 At Microbe Investigations Switzerland, we provide reliable OECD 301B testing services to assist you in evaluating the biodegradability of your products, ensuring adherence to international regulations and lowering environmental impact.
-Our skilled team delivers precise and prompt results, facilitating your product development and compliance needs.
+Our microbiology team delivers accurate results, support your product development and compliance needs.

 Reach out to us today to discover more about our testing services or to schedule your consultation.